 This course provides students with and understanding of the relationship between physical fitness, physical performance, injury prevention, and nutritional intake.
 Students will understand how to conduct a nutritional analysis and how to evaluate various diets to provide appropriate dietary recommendations.
 Students will develop an understanding of how to improve physical performance through proper utilization of food, how to identify improper eating habits, the effects of food supplements, techniques and effectiveness of carbohydrate loading, and the construction of pre-event and post event meals.
 Students will also learn about dietary planning for disease/disorder prevention and management.

 Master of Science in Nutrition Science (MSNS) (36 credits)

-Jan Kretzschmar, PhD, CSCS Associate Professor of Exercise Science & Nutrition Phone: 570-208-5900 Ext.
-5687
+Diane M. DellaValle, PhD., RDN, LDN, Associate Professor of Nutrition Phone: 570-208-5900 Ext.
+5444 Email: dianedellavalle@kings.edu

-Email: jankretzschmar@kings.edu

 Program Aim